 The primary concepts of the ARC therapeutic model focus on Attachment, Regulation, and Competency.
 At Granite Academy, students have an opportunity to enhance their therapeutic skills with a number of therapeutic support animals at the school.
-Our animals-which include fish, a tortoise, lambs, goats, and a rabbit-provide a soothing presence and an opportunity for low-risk attachment.
+Our animals-which include fish, a tortoise, sheep, goats, and a rabbit-provide a soothing presence and an opportunity for low-risk attachment.
 In addition, students take part in many aspects of care, such as feeding and cleaning these animals, which is an opportunity to build competency and increase self-esteem and confidence.

-Parent/Guardian Engagement (PAC)
+Parent/Guardian/Caregiver Engagement (PAC)

-Working with parents/guardians is a collaborative enterprise in which parents are encouraged and supported to develop an understanding of their child's educational experience.
-Since parents/guardians are instrumental in bringing about positive change, we strongly encourage your involvement on many levels:
+Working with guardians/caregivers is a collaborative enterprise in which guardians/caregivers are encouraged and supported to develop an understanding of their child's educational experience.
+Since guardians/caregivers are instrumental in bringing about positive change, we strongly encourage your involvement on many levels:

-Informational meetings with collateral resources and agencies
+- Informational meetings with collateral resources and agencies

 - Engagement in Granite Academy events

 - Night of Excellence

-- Participation in the Parent Advisory Council (PAC)
+- Participation in the Caregiver Workshop Meetings (PAC)

 - Volunteer educator

-- Parent workshops
+- Guardian/caretaker workshops

 Our communication with you is vital to the success of your child.
-Parents receive weekly email Blasts as an update on school initiatives and academic successes.
+Guardians/caregivers receive weekly email Blasts as an update on school initiatives and academic successes.